The Dog Breeds with the Most Wins at the Westminster Dog Show

 Right on the heels (or should we say paws?) of the Wire Fox and Scottish terries comes the English springer spaniel with six Westminster Kennel Club Dog Show wins.
 Interestingly, this breed’s first win didn’t come until 1963 and its latest win was in 2007.
 In terms of notable dogs, an English Springer Spaniel by the name of D.J. actually won two years in a row — in 1971 and 1972.

 According to Miller Bisher, “Dogs that were able to repeat Best in Show wins, are very rare and even less likely to happen these days as there are even more dog breeds recognized by the AKC [American Kennel Club].”
 In fact, that was the last time there was a multi-year winning streak.
-Find out how the AKC decides new dog breeds.

 The largest of all the terrier breeds—and appropriately nicknamed the “King of Terriers”—Airedales have won Westminster’s Best in Show four times in the competition’s 113-year history.
 Like its smaller terrier brethren, it had a very early win in 1912, though it hasn’t strutted home with the big ribbon since 1933.
 As Miller Bisher mentioned, terriers, in general, were a very popular breed in the early 1900s which upped their chances of winning in general.
 Find out the most popular dog breeds in every state.